IanChen83/notification-store/README.md

 NotificationStore.connect()
 ```

+Note that this package can also be used in Node.js, but you have to append
+`.default` after the `require()` function.

 ## Quick Start

 The main script expose a single class with member functions manipulating the store.
 A minimal example looks like this: